 Corrs advised on all aspects of the SGCH transaction including the financing arrangements with the Clean Energy Finance Corporation (CEFC).

-The financing arrangement is in addition to an existing $40 million commitment by CEFC to SGCH, which Corrs also advised on and which is already financing the construction of 200 new energy efficient homes.
-The combined investment of up to $170 million is the largest single debt finance facility committed to a community housing provider in Australia.
+The financing arrangement is in addition to an existing A$40 million commitment by CEFC to SGCH, which Corrs also advised on and which is already financing the construction of 200 new energy efficient homes.
+The combined investment of up to A$170 million is the largest single debt finance facility committed to a community housing provider in Australia.

 SGCH’s partnership with CEFC ensures the new homes will be constructed beyond standard building requirements to achieve an average 7-Star National Housing Energy Rating System (NatHERS) rating.
 This includes reduced power bills, long term savings for SGCH as the landlord, and environmental benefits for the community through a reduced carbon footprint.

 SGCH Group CEO Scott Langford said: “This A$130 million facility demonstrates that community housing providers can attract significant capital when government creates the right environment for institutional investment.
 We applaud the innovative thinking of the NSW Government in establishing the SAHF which will deliver real benefits for the people of NSW, offering sustainable social, economic and environmental outcomes.”

 The Corrs Chambers Westgarth team was led by Partners Andrew Chew and Rommel Harding-Farrenberg, and supported by Special Counsel Megan Russell, Senior Associate Han Yong, and Lawyers Jowa Chan, Jennifer Gamble and Nicole Morris.

 Corrs Partner Andrew Chew said: “We are delighted to have been able to assist SGCH access these funds so that they can provide better outcomes for low income families.
 SGCH’s successful proposal is a reflection of their tremendous organisation and all the hard work that went into this process.”